buildpacks/rfcs/text/0000-stack-buildpacks.md

 During the export phase, the lifecycle will store any excluded cached stackpack layers created during the build or extend phase in the cache.

 During the restore phase of the next build, the lifecycle will download the excluded cached stackpack layers with the cache and store them as tarballs in the `<layers>` directory and the `<run-layers>` directory (i.e. they will not be extracted).
 The `restorer` cannot extract the these layers because it will not run with root privileges.
 In addition, the `restorer` may run in a different container than the build, which means changes made to the base image are not guaranteed to carry forward.
-The `builder` will run with root privileges and untar these layers and cache, but will drop privileges after executing stackpacks and before running userspace buildpacks.
+The `builder` will run with root privileges and untar these layers and cache, but will drop privileges after executing stackpacks and before running application buildpacks.
 The `extender` will also run with root privileges and untar the cache.

-During the build phase, after the stackpacks have run but before the userspace buildpacks have run, the lifecycle will forcefully delete everything in `[[excludes]]` after ALL stackpacks run, before buildpacks run (which implies that it does not need to do this for extend phase).
+During the build phase, after the stackpacks have run but before the application buildpacks have run, the lifecycle will forcefully delete everything in `[[excludes]]` after ALL stackpacks run, before buildpacks run (which implies that it does not need to do this for extend phase).

 ## Rebasing an App